ChiragBolakani/Node-SQL-API/README.md

 # Node-SQL-API

 ## Installation
-- Run the command below in order to install the required npm modules
+- Run the command below in order to clone this repository and install the required npm modules
 ```
 git clone https://github.com/ChiragBolakani/Node-SQL-API.git
 cd Node-SQL-API